voxel51/platform-sdk/QUICKSTART.md

 entrypoint that you provide.
 It can be easily extended to include any custom installation requirements for your analytic.

+> NOTE: The following section pertains to analytics when deployed in the production cloud environment!
+While running local tests, it is advisable to NOT use this `runner.sh` wrapper, as the typical logs seen in live `stdout` from `docker run` are piped to a file.
+It is easier to debug your own custom entrypoint locally with an entrypoint like this: `ENTRYPOINT ["python", "main.py"]`.

 To aid debugging analytics deployed in the platform, a specific Docker `ENTRYPOINT` setup is strongly recommended.
 It is comprised of two parts: